mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 ```

 Note that we need to consume leading white-space in `prog` manually, as
 described above.
-Try the `prog` parser — it's a complete solution that can
+Try the `prog` parser—it's a complete solution that can
 parse language we described in the beginning.
 Parsing “end of file” `eof`
 explicitly makes the parser consume all input and fail loudly if it cannot
 do it, otherwise it would just stop on the first problematic token and